 In the current backdrop of an ongoing pandemic, persistent inflation, the corrective actions being taken by central banks, its confounding impact and a widespread feeling of uncertainty, Profitability has taken center-stage again when evaluating the near and longer-term operational performance of Product companies.

-What are the different pathways to profitability, or growing profits (for companies that have achieved profitability)?
+This article highlights some of our experiences and learnings to answer the questions – What are the different pathways to profitability, or growing profits (for companies that have achieved profitability)?

 What to watch out for?